-Understanding different types of scientific research and scientific techniques for a better knowledge in social research for communication to identify and analyze the subjects of social communications.
-The application of the appropriate research and data production techniques in specific cases.
+The examination of different types of scientific research and scientific techniques for a better understanding of social research, communication and to identify and analyze the subjects of social communications.
+The application of the appropriate research and data production techniques used in specific cases.